Exclusive - Afghan peace team seeks Dubai meeting with Taliban figures

 The Afghan government official said it was significant that the Taliban had not yet rejected the Dubai meeting led by Mutassim.
 "This means something," the official said.

 The Afghan government said Abdul Raqib, a former Taliban refugees minister who attended Mutassim's recent meeting, was killed on Monday in the Pakistani city of Peshawar, near the Afghan border.
-Police in Pakistan confirmed that the former Taliban minister had been shot in Peshawar for unknown reasons.
+Reuters could not immediately confirm his death.

 "We strongly condemn the killing of the Taliban minister in Peshawar.
 He supported the success of the peace process with the High Peace Council," said Karzai spokesman Aimal Faizi.